insanum/sncli/docs/tips.rst

 Find and open links faster with ``urlscan`` or ``urlview``.

 + Install `urlscan`_ or `urlview`_
-+ Pip the note from the note view
++ Pipe the note from the note view
 + Select a link!

 .. _s5unty: https://github.com/s5unty